 The History Department congratulates Dr. Stone on his latest accomplishment.

 Dr. Ittmann Publishes New Book on Population and Race in the British Empire

 Dr. Karl Ittmann's new book, A Problem of Great Importance: Population, Race, and Power in the British Empire, 1918-1973, was published in the Berkeley Series in British Studies at the University of California Press in September 2013.

 In this study, Ittmann traces British imperial efforts to engage metropolitan activists who could improve its knowledge of colonial demography and design programs to influence colonial population trends.
 While imperial population control failed to achieve its goals, British institutions and experts would be central to the development of postcolonial population programs.

 The History Department congratulates Dr. Ittmann on his latest accomplishment.

 Dr. Schafer Publishes New Book on the History of American Health Care

 Dr. James A. Schafer, Jr.'s new book, The Business of Private Medical Practice: Doctors.
-Specialization, and Urban Change in Philadelphia, 1900-1940 was published with Rutgers University Press in December 2013.
+Specialization, and Urban Change in Philadelphia, 1900-1940 was published

 Dr. Schafer's book is a timely and important study that sheds light on the current state of the American health care system.
 Using the case of early twentieth-century Philadelphia, the birthplace of American medicine, he shows how, with few financial incentives to locate in poor areas and with an increasingly competitive market, Philadelphia doctors clustered in central business districts and affluent suburbs.
 This led to limited practices and decreased access to primary care, particularly in light of growing urbanization.